byuflowlab/Aeroelasticity.jl/docs/src/index.md

      - Trim (3D)
  - Interfaces with [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl)
  - Verified and/or validated against theoretical, computational, and/or experimental results (see the [examples](@ref Examples))
  - May be easily extended to include additional models and/or model couplings.
-(See the [developer guide](@ref Developer's Guide))
+(See the [developer guide](@ref Developer's Guide), pull requests are welcome)

 ## Installation